Rari-Capital/rari-stable-pool-contracts/API.md

 ## Rari Fund Token

 See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RFT.
+Here are a few of the most common ones:

 ### `bool RariFundToken.transfer(address recipient, uint256 amount)`

-Transfers `amount` RFT to `recipient` (as with other ERC20 tokens like RFT).
+Transfers the specified `amount` of RFT to `recipient`.

 * Parameters:
     * `recipient` (address): The recipient of the .